hackanoho/hackanoho.github.io/2023dataandcomputingnoho.md

 **Friday**

-* Meet at Waipapa marae at 6pm
+* Meet at Te Aka Matua marae at 6pm
 * Powhiri
 * 7pm Kai
 * 8:30pm- Mihimihi (introductions), overview of noho, and discussion